 These should eventually become git issues

-update the README

-update the "what is GUFI" doc and include it in the package

-fix the makefile so that the mysql part isnt part of BFW macro make a new one for MYSQL as some people want mysql stuff.
-[DONE. ‘make mysql’ to make mysql-dependent targets]

-distinct Makefile targets we a db2 version of this for HPSS
+Set up distinct Makefile targets (like we did for mysql) when we have a db2 version of this for HPSS.

 add summarize the directory by user and add user records to bfwi

 this has been done more or less but not to bfwi - it is a query in the scripts dir that walks and runs insert from select queries to create by user summary should consider making a callable utility for this so it could be done from bfwi/bfmi/etc. the script/query version might be fast enough that this is not needed, need to try to run it at scale